 If the employee:

-- becomes sick during the SMP pay period don’t pay Statutory Sick Pay (SSP) but continue to pay SMP as normal
+- becomes sick during the SMP pay period don’t pay Statutory Sick Pay (SSP), continue to pay SMP as normal

-- returns to work within the MPP and then goes sick during that period, SMP is payable not SSP
+- returns to work within the MPP and then goes sick during that period, pay SMP, not SSP

-The employer has no right to demand that KIT work is undertaken and your employee has no obligation to undertake such work.
+The employer has no right to demand that KIT work is undertaken and an employee doesn’t have to do it.
 Before any work is done, you must agree with your employee:

 - what work they’ll be doing

-- whether the KIT days are used in a row, singly or in blocks, but any work on any day (even an hour) will count as a whole KIT day
+- whether the KIT days are used in a row, one at a time or in blocks - any work on any day (even an hour) will count as a whole KIT day

-- how much they’ll be paid for work done
+- how much they’ll be paid for the work they do

 If your employee works more than 10 days for you in their SMP pay period:

-- you can’t pay SMP to your employee for any weeks where they work
+- you can’t pay SMP to them for any weeks where they work

 - their maternity leave will come to an end